- How to identify recession resilient businesses.

-That said, the combined industries accounted for around $174 billion in revenue in 2014, and that number has only grown in the years since.
+That said, the combined industries accounted for around $174 billion in revenue in 2014, which has only grown in the years since.
 The plumbing sector alone accounted for approximately 425,000 jobs and is expected to grow 12 percent by 2024.

-There are a number of factors that make this an interesting industry to get into in the near future.
+Several factors make this an interesting industry to get into in the near future.

-- The global smart bathroom fixture market is expected to be worth $6.6 billion by 2027.
+- The global smart bathroom fixture market will be worth $6.6 billion by 2027.

 - The plumbing and pipe-fitting industry is expected to grow by 4 percent over the next eight years.

-Like HVAC, a shortage of skilled professionals remains a problem with this industry.
-But if you can find a company with a strong relationship with the community and improve culture so that employee retention is less of an issue, it’s likely a very good opportunity.
+Like HVAC, a shortage of skilled professionals remains a problem in this industry.
+But suppose you can find a company with a strong relationship with the community and improve culture so that employee retention is less of an issue.
+In that case, it’s likely a very good opportunity.

 Shingles don’t last forever, and most homeowners look to replace them before their warranty expires.
-As houses across the country age, the roofing market is increasingly made up of replacement work, accounting for approximately 90 percent of all roofing jobs.
+As houses across the country age, the roofing market is increasingly composed of replacement work, accounting for approximately 90 percent of all roofing jobs.

 Largely spurred on by the wider home industry, the roofing industry has continued to grow.
 In fact, between 2015 and 2020, the roofing industry grew by an average of 2.7 percent each year.